It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Horticulture Centre of the Pacific, Victoria

-Located at 505 Quayle Road, the entrance fee is $12.
-It’s approximately a 20-minute drive north of Victoria.
+Located at 505 Quayle Road, the entrance fee for the demonstration gardens is $16 CAD (for adults).
+It’s approximately a 20-minute drive north of downtown Victoria.

 For more information visit the Gardens at HCP’s website.